 When nTbH is greater than maxTbHeight, the decoding process process for the residual signal of coding units coded in inter prediction mode as specified in this clause is invoked with the location ( xTb0, yTb0 ) set equal to ( xTb0, yTb0 + newTbH ), the transform block width nTbW set equal to newTbW and the height nTbH set equal to newTbH, and the variable cIdx as inputs, and the output is a modified reconstructed picture before in-loop filtering.

-Wwhen nTbW is greater than maxTbWidth and nTbH is greater than maxTbHeight, the decoding process process for the residual signal of coding units coded in inter prediction mode as specified in this clause is invoked with the location ( xTb0, yTb0 ) set equal to ( xTb0 + newTbW, yTb0 + newTbH ), the transform block width nTbW set equal to newTbW and height nTbH set equal to newTbH, and the variable cIdx as inputs, and the output is a modified reconstructed picture before in-loop filtering.
+When nTbW is greater than maxTbWidth and nTbH is greater than maxTbHeight, the decoding process process for the residual signal of coding units coded in inter prediction mode as specified in this clause is invoked with the location ( xTb0, yTb0 ) set equal to ( xTb0 + newTbW, yTb0 + newTbH ), the transform block width nTbW set equal to newTbW and height nTbH set equal to newTbH, and the variable cIdx as inputs, and the output is a modified reconstructed picture before in-loop filtering.

 Otherwise, if cu_sbt_flag is equal to 1, the following applies: